brandonohara/SimplEE-Urls/README.md

 ###ExpressionEngine 2.9+

-Fieldtype requires a valid url, adding http:// to front of url is necessary.
+Fieldtype requires a valid url, adding http:// to front of url if necessary.